ziadoz/raspberry-pi-3-setup/README.md

 You can format a partition as EXT4:
 ```
-mkfs.ext4 /path/to/mount
+mkfs.ext4 /path/to/mount -L YourLabel
 ```

-You can name the drive:
+You can also change the drive label afterwards:
 ```
 e2label /path/to/mount YourLabel
 ```